animo/easy-ssi/docs/preset-template.md

 ## How it works

-_Get as technical and specific as you'd like on how the plugin would function._
+_Get as technical and specific as you'd like on how the preset would function._

 ## Additional information